vi3itor/lingualeoanki/README.md

 - For new users of add-on, Russian to English cards don't require typing a correct answer by default.
 - Fixed connection issue on MacOS.
 - Fixed media downloading for long sentences.
+- Fixed import error when there is no translation for the word (or phrase).

 #### Removed
 - Protocol setting in config, since LinguaLeo doesn't work with http anymore.